 Motivational interviewing sets a person up for a positive, effective treatment experience.
 Once a person has completed addiction treatment, the introspective skills they develop are theirs to take and apply in the future.

-To learn more about motivational interviewing (MI), or to find an Addiction Campuses rehab center near you, contact one of our representatives today.
+To learn more about motivational interviewing (MI), or to find an Vertava Health rehab center near you, contact one of our representatives today.